cardinal-dev/Cardinal/docs/pages/getting-started.md

 # Nginx Configuration

-Before Cardinal can launch, we need to tell Nginx how to read the uWSGI socket.
-In Cardinal's `conf/` directory, there's a sample Nginx configuration that we can use.
+Before Cardinal can launch, we need to tell NGINX how to read the uWSGI socket.
+In Cardinal's `conf/` directory, there's a sample NGINX configuration that we can use.

 ~~~
 user  www-data;